KlementineJBS/USYD_PhD_ELN/README.md

 Underscore
 Program the molecule is contributing to e.g. SSP (The University of Sydney's Special Studies program), BG (breaking good core program)
 Underscore
-One letter followed by a number - the main identifier of the molecule that is being synthesised Underscore
+One number followed by a letter - the main identifier of the molecule that is being synthesised Underscore
-Two numbers which describe the repeat/batch number
+A number which indicates the batch number/number of attempts

 For example, **2022_BG_1J_002** describes the **second** attempt at the synthesis of molecule **1J** for the core Breaking Good program ran in **2022**.